Compliance: spend a little to save a business

 Although the red tape may be seen to be multiplying, there are still steps that can be taken to control compliance costs - approaches that will deliver savings and ensure an organisation meets all its obligations.
 But the first step is to accept that compliance itself is non-negotiable.
 Once that mental shift has been made, it’s time to establish the most cost-effective methods of ensuring compliance.

-Finally, although it may appear counter-intuitive, sometimes the way to save is to spend.
+Although it may appear counter-intuitive, sometimes the way to save is to spend.
+Being prepared is always easier than reacting to a spill incident.
 Investing in a professional, well-stocked spill station and training could deliver real savings in staff time, reduce the risk of injuries and prevent the costs of a clean-up and remedial work should a spill occur.

-To sum up, to protect a business, its staff, reputation and the environment, spending on compliance is necessary, but costs can be reduced with good planning, expertise and very moderate levels of investment.
+To protect a business, its staff, reputation and the environment, spending on compliance is necessary, but costs can be reduced with good planning, expertise and very moderate levels of investment.